Woman carrying cardboard boxes in front of an open door to a house.

 Thank you for your feedback

-1. Build/Rebuild Credit with responsible use: Discover reports your credit history to the three major credit bureaus so it can help build/rebuild your credit if used responsibly.
+1. Build credit with responsible use(Secured): Discover reports your credit history to the three major credit bureaus so it can help build/rebuild your credit if used responsibly.
 Late payments, delinquencies or other derogatory activity with your credit card accounts and loans may adversely impact your ability to build/rebuild credit.

-2. 2% Chrome Gas and Restaurants: You earn a full 2% Cashback Bonus® on your first $1000 in combined purchases at Gas Stations (stand-alone), and Restaurants each calendar quarter.
+2. 2% Cash Back at gas and restaurants: You earn a full 2% Cashback Bonus® on your first $1000 in combined purchases at Gas Stations (stand-alone), and Restaurants each calendar quarter.
 Calendar quarters begin January 1, April 1, July 1, and October 1.
 Purchases at Gas Stations and Restaurants over the quarterly cap, and all other purchases, earn 1% cash back.
 Gas Station purchases include those made at merchants classified as places that sell automotive gasoline that can be bought at the pump or inside the station, and some public electric vehicle charging stations.
 Gas Stations affiliated with supermarkets, supercenters, and wholesale clubs may not be eligible.
 Restaurant purchases include those made at merchants classified as full-service restaurants, cafes, cafeterias, fast-food locations, and restaurant delivery services.
 Purchases must be made with merchants in the U.S. To qualify for 2%, the purchase transaction date must be before or on the last day of the offer or promotion.
 For online purchases, the transaction date from the merchant may be the date when the item ships.
 Rewards are added to your account within two billing periods.
 Even if a purchase appears to fit in a 2% category, the merchant may not have a merchant category code (MCC) in that category.
 Merchants and payment processors are assigned an MCC based on their typical products and services.
 Discover Card does not assign MCCs to merchants.
 Certain third-party payment accounts and digital wallet transactions may not earn 2% if the technology does not provide sufficient transaction details or a qualifying MCC.
 Learn more at Discover.com/digitalwallets.
 See Cashback Bonus Program Terms and Conditions for more information.

-3. Authorized User: Primary account holder is responsible for all charges made by the Authorized User(s).
 Discover reports the account credit history to the three major credit bureaus as to you and the Authorized User.
-This can help build the Authorized User’s credit history if used responsibly.
+This can help build the Authorized User’s credit history over time if used responsibly.
 Late payments, delinquencies or other derogatory activity with your credit card accounts and loans may adversely impact yours and the Authorized User’s ability to build credit.

 • Legal Disclaimer: This site is for educational purposes and is not a substitute for professional advice.
 The material on this site is not intended to provide legal, investment, or financial advice and does not indicate the availability of any Discover product or service.
 It does not guarantee that Discover offers or endorses a product or service.
 For specific advice about your unique circumstances, you may wish to consult a qualified professional.